liqi0816/6613-proj2/README.md

 Please see [AI Project2 Report.pdf](README.assets/AI Project2 Report.pdf)

+# By the end of the due, we currently ranked 2nd in this competition!

 # Summary

 We followed the idea from *[Overcoming catastrophic forgetting in neural networks (EWC)](https://arxiv.org/abs/1612.00796)* and conducted experiments on *both* MINST *and* CORe50 datasets.
 Results shows that our model beats the Resnet-18 baseline by 2% on CORe50.